 Coil fitting is usually done towards the end of your period or shortly afterwards, as this tends to be more comfortable for you.
 Also, the doctor can be sure you are not pregnant.
 It can be fitted at any time provided you are certain you are not pregnant.

 You will need to have a vaginal examination whereby the doctor will pass a small instrument into your womb (uterus) to check size and position.
 The coil is then fitted using a small insertion device.
 You will be shown how to feel the threads of the IUCD so you can check it remains in place.
 It is best to check the threads regularly – for example, once a month just after your period.

-Due to the individual nature of this service, and the individual needs of the patient, we ask that patients contact us prior to booking an appointment to discuss needs.
+Due to the individual nature of this service, and the individual needs of the patient, we ask that patients contact us before booking an appointment to discuss needs.
 This will allow us to give a bespoke price for the appointment.

-Please note that we do not currently have immediate availability for coil fittings.
+Please note that we do not currently have immediate availability for coil fitting procedure.
 Our team can take your details and we will be in touch when we have appointments available.
 Just call us on 0131 225 5656 to be added to the waiting list.

 Halfway round the world from home (Australia) and really needed a GP.
 YourGP provided excellent prompt service.
 Made a call at 10.15am and was seen by a very caring doctor at 11.30am.
 Great ambassadors for Edinburgh.